 The Department of Sociology at the University of Surrey has an international reputation as a centre of excellence in research.
-In the 2008 RAE we were ranked joint 6th out of all the Sociology departments in the UK.
+In the recent 2014 Research Excellence Framework exercise the Department was 12th in research activities rated as 4* (world leading) and 8th in its outputs (publications).
 This reflects our excellence in research and publications, and the high quality of our research environment.
 A particular area of strength is research methodology and research training.

 Research in the Sociology Department is organised into five research groupings which reflect contemporary concerns.

 - Criminology and Criminal Justice

 - Developments in Methodology

 - Media, Culture and Communication

 - Science, Environment and Technologies

 In addition to the Research Groupings, there is a wide range of individual scholarship in different fields of sociology.
 The latter can be traced by looking at the individual interests of particular members of staff.
 Please browse the brief descriptions of staff interests.
 These embrace a variety of topics including sociological theory, gender, employment, culture, ethnicity, ageing (Centre for Research on Ageing and Gender) language and communication, the sociology of organisations, sociology of childhood, sociology of sleep, the study of religion and values, sociology of development, the voluntary sector, the history of sociology, and the sociology of social policy.

 Activities relating to the advancement of research methodology include:

 - CAQDAS - the national centre for the advancement of methods for the qualitative analysis of data by computer, which has included QUIC, an ESRC Research Methods Node.